 To promote Andy Bergmann's children's book The Starry Giraffe (Aladdin/Simon & Schuster), I was asked to animate his characters bopping to a counting song he wrote, teaching young kids to count from 1 to 10.
 A brief excerpt (sans song) is shown below.
 Artwork by Andy Bergmann, movement by EDLUNDART.

 Airports Video for Wendover

 Wendover Productions is a YouTube channel with well over a million subscribers, creating explanatory videos on things like logistics, aviation, geography, and just about anything else.
 For a video about how airports make money, I contributed animation via Standard Broadcast, including the motion graphics sequence below, for a part of the script detailing how long-distance flights to China make much more economic sense than short domestic flights out of Heathrow.
-Amsterdam's airport have far more flights to British destinations than Heathrow does.
+Amsterdam's airport has far more flights to British destinations than Heathrow does.

 Don't miss the many complete projects showcased on the EDLUNDART animation page!